 HEARTWAP – Heating System Repairs and Replacement

-NOTE: Generally the heating program does not pay for repair or replacement of hot water heaters & domestic plumbing repairs are not covered with our programs.
+NOTE: The heating program does not pay for repair or replacement of hot water heaters.
+Domestic plumbing repairs are not covered by our programs.

 Throughout the heating season (November 1-April 30), Heating Emergency Assistance Retrofit Task Weatherization Assistance Program (HEARTWAP) provides heating system services to low-income homeowners on Cape Cod, the Islands, and Wareham.
 If you are receiving fuel assistance, you are likely eligible for: emergency heating system repairs (during heating season); heating system replacements; burner replacements; oil tank replacements; limited asbestos removal; heating system clean and tune (when funding is available).

 Eligibility for HEARTWAP services is based on eligibility for the current year’s Fuel Assistance Program, also called LIHEAP (Low Income Home Energy Assistance Program).

 For information on HEARTWAP contact: Jo Ann at 508-771-5400 ext.106 or send an email.

 When HAC’s certified auditors inspect your home, they will determine what weatherization measures should be installed and if you qualify for no cost upgrades.
 Weatherizing your home helps lower your energy bills and creates a more comfortable and healthier environment for you and your family.
 During a HAC energy audit the auditor will identify how we can help you stay warm in the winter and cool in the summer.
 The auditor will identify areas in your home that need insulation, air sealing weather-stripping and more.
 The auditor will also check the home for any health and safety issues that should be addressed.
 Weatherization work will be performed by licensed and insured area contractors.